canonical/karma-alertmanager-proxy-k8s-operator/INTEGRATING.md

-## Integrating alertmanager-karma-proxy
+## Integrating karma-alertmanager-proxy-operator
-alertmanager-karma-proxy integrates with any charm that supports the `karmamanagement` interface.
+karma-alertmanager-proxy-operator integrates with any charm that supports the `karma_dashboard` interface.
-See alertmanager-karma, which provides further details on integration.
+See [karma-operator](https://github.com/canonical/karma-operator), which provides further details on integration.